Tyler Reddick: 2024: Regular Season Winner, and fight for the Championship

-Following the Southern 500, Reddick clinched the regular season championship, beating Kyle Larson by just one point.
-He advanced to the Round of 8 as the final driver at the Charlotte Roval by four points over Joey Logano.
-Hours after the Roval race, Alex Bowman received a post-race penalty from NASCAR for not meeting weight requirements, dropping him to 38th as a result of being disqualified and promoting Reddick as the seventh driver to enter the Round of 8.
+Following the Southern 500, Reddick clinched the regular season championship, beating Kyle Larson by just one point, while suffering from a stomach bug throughout the race.
+He advanced to the Round of 8 after having an incredible run at the Charlotte Roval against Playoff contender Joey Logano, slowly gaining spots throughout the day as Logano lost spots.
+It was all for naught, however, as hours after the Roval race, Alex Bowman received a post-race penalty from NASCAR for not meeting weight requirements, dropping him to 38th as a result of being disqualified and promoting Reddick as the seventh driver to enter the Round of 8, whilst also advancing Logano.

 On lap 90 at Las Vegas, Reddick, as well as Chase Elliott and Martin Truex Jr., were three-wide coming off Turn 4.
 Elliott's No. 9 was shoved up high into Reddick's No. 45, which spun them both out, also collecting Brad Keselowski's No. 6.
 As Reddick's car was sliding through the grass, the car clipped the pavement of the Legends oval on the front stretch and rolled over one time before landing on all four tires.
 Reddick finished 36th due to the accident.

-At Homestead, Reddick passed Ryan Blaney while in turn 4 on the final lap, winning the race and securing him a spot in the Championship 4 at Phoenix.
+Following the accident the week prior, Reddick entered a deep point deficit, and would need good races through the rest of the round to have any chance to make the Championship 4.
+At Homestead, Reddick did exactly that, having an incredible race all day.
+Once a caution flew with 11 to go, the drivers would restart as Reddick fought a tough battle with Ryan Blaney.
+In the final laps, Reddick closed in on Blaney and, while in turn 4 on the final lap, ran the outside line around Blaney and team-owner Denny Hamlin, to win the race and securing him a spot in the Championship 4 at Phoenix.
+Although Reddick made the Championship 4, he had a good, but overall weak run compared to the other championship contenders, finishing a new record high fourth in the standings with a sixth place finish.